HuyNguyenUTA/CodePath-Prework/README.md

 If you recorded multiple GIFs for all the implemented features, you can add them here:

--Click on the gif to see FULL VIDEO-
+-Click on this link to see FULL VIDEO: https://recordit.co/tIAliQbETj
 <br><img src="https://recordit.co/tIAliQbETj.gif"><br>

 ## Reflection Questions